datavitalyzer/datavitalyzer/README.md

 - **Speaking:** Inspiring talks at universities, conferences, and community events
 - **Collaboration:** Open‑source contributions and knowledge sharing
 - **Student Support & Microsoft Tech Guidance:** Helping students shape impactful presentations, enhance public speaking skills, and stay up‑to‑date with the latest Microsoft technologies and updates

 ---

+## 🌟 Follow & Support

+Enjoying the content?
+Follow and ⭐ to stay updated and support future work

+---